vmchale/rust-suffix/README.md

 ## Use

-This benchmarks a `suffix` function, so that rust may be compared to ghc.
+This benchmarks a `suffix` function and a `fib` function, so that rust may be compared to GHC.